scholarslab/FedoraConnector/README.md

 # Fedora Connector

-This plugin connects an Omeka site to a Fedora Commons repository.
+This plugin connects an Omeka site to one or more Fedora Commons repositores.